 - What should I do if I am late for a dose?
 What should I do if I forget to take a dose?

 - How long will I need to take the warfarin?

 Can I still take acetaminophen (Tylenol), aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn)?
 What about other pain medicines?
 How about cold medicines?
+How about antibiotics?
 What should I do if a doctor gives me a new prescription?